Livelihood and Nurturing Care: a longitudinal study to explore child care and infant feeding among women informal workers

-In the current phase of the project we will recruit 24 women during pregnancy (including domestic workers and other workers) and follow up for 12 months.
-The aim of the study is to prospectively explore infant feeding and childcare plans among informally working women, and describe how plans change during pregnancy and after delivery, to explore the role of support networks and relationships in enabling women to manage their multiple roles and responsibilities for work, family and childcare.
-In addition, we aim to explore anxiety, depression and resilience to adverse events during pregnancy and after delivery among women in informal work.
+We conducted a longitudinal mixed methods cohort study over a period of one year.
+A qualitative longitudinal design focusses on the stories of individual participants and allows researchers to capture critical moments and change processes as they occur over time.
+The aim of the study was to explore the lives of informal workers focussing on their plans, experiences and practices about infant feeding and work during pregnancy, after delivery and on returning to work.
+Further, we aimed to prospectively explore the role of support networks and relationships in enabling women to manage their multiple roles and responsibilities for work, family and childcare.
+In addition, we explored anxiety, depression and resilience to adverse events during pregnancy and after delivery among women in informal work.

 The study was conducted in two urban townships in Durban, KwaZulu-Natal (KZN).
 Economic development within these townships has increased informal business development, with women occupying a substantial space in the informal sector.
 Twenty-four women informal workers were recruited during pregnancy and followed up until they had returned to work or for one year whichever was the shorter.
 Mothers were contacted by telephone every two weeks during the study period to track significant transition points for the mother and baby, and to schedule interviews.
 Interviews were conducted at a convenient place for the mother and were conducted in IsiZulu or English, according to the mother’s preference.
 Data were collected using quantitative questionnaires and in-depth interviews at three time points, pre-delivery, post-delivery, and after the return to work.
 On completion of the in-depth interviews a series of FGDs was conducted with cohort participants to explore their experiences of having a baby and returning to work with a particular focus on support systems, child care arrangements and how informal working mothers managed their multiple responsibilities for earning a living and caring for their children.